 The statistics on Alzheimer’s disease are staggering if not frightening.
-According to Alzheimer’s Society and the Alzheimer’s Association, the progressive disease has the following statistics.
+According to the Alzheimer’s Society, the progressive disease has the following statistics:

-- One in three elderly people die with Alzheimer’s or another dementia.
+- One in three elderly people dies with Alzheimer’s or another dementia.

 My Personal Experience